statamic/docs/content/collections/extending-docs/markdown.md

 You can find a long list of Markdown Extensions [on the CommonMark site](https://commonmark.thephpleague.com/2.0/extensions/overview/), or around on GitHub.
 We love this [Hint Extension](https://github.com/ueberdosis/commonmark-hint-extension) by Ueberdosis – you're seeing it in action, powering this "Hot Tip" box.
 :::

+Statamic 3.3 uses CommonMark 2.0, while previous versions use CommonMark 1.6.
+Keep this in mind when reading docs and looking for extension packages.

 ### Helper Methods

 In addition to manually defining and configuring extensions, some frequently used behaviors are wrapped up in methods for you to use.